Is this the morning light I see?

 She stirred under the covers

-her body sensed the breeze of trees
+her body trembled to breeze in trees

 her skin began to shiver.